-It is likely too early to conclude that the market has become "seller-friendly", but 2023 has shepherded in a new era where the bargaining power between sellers and buyers is more balanced.
-Players from both sides can expect - and should be prepared for - transactions from 2024 onwards to feature sophisticated sellers, armed with technical understandings of the transaction, resulting in more complex negotiations.
+It is likely too early to conclude that the market has become "seller-friendly", but recent years have shown that the bargaining power between sellers and buyers is becoming more balanced.
+Players from both sides can expect - and should be prepared for - transactions to feature sophisticated sellers, armed with technical understandings of the transaction, resulting in more complex negotiations.